Police fatally shoot 17-year-old boy fleeing traffic stop

 The shooting in North Braddock happened less than 15 minutes before the traffic stop, McDonough said.
 He said a 22-year-old man had been shot in the abdomen after nine shots were fired from the car.
 The man, who was treated at a hospital and released, told police he fired back and struck the car.

 McDonough said he was confident the car pulled over by East Pittsburgh was involved in the incident, noting that a back window had been shot out.
-He said it was too early in the investigation to say whether the teen killed while fleeing had fired a weapon in the earlier incident.
+He said it was too early in the investigation to say whether Rose had fired a weapon in the earlier incident.

 Lauer reported from Philadelphia.